On a topology property for the moduli space of Kapustin-Witten equations: Introduction

-In \cite{Hitchin}, Hitchin proved that the moduli space of stable Higgs bundle is connected and simply connected, see \cite{Hitchin} Theorem 7.6, if the bundle $E$ is a rank-2 bundle of odd degree over a Riemannian surface of genus $g>1$.
-We would show the topology property of moduli space of stable Higgs bundle on a simply-connected K\"{a}hler surface is differential to the case of Riemannian surface, see Corollary \ref{C4.12}. \begin{rem} If the principal $G$-bundle $P\rightarrow X$ with $p_{1}(P)=0$, the solutions $(A,\phi)$ of the Kapustin-Witten equations are flat $G_{\C}$-connections with moment map condition:
+the moduli space of solutions of Hitchin-Simpson equations.
+In \cite{Hitchin}, Hitchin proved that if the bundle $E$ is a rank-2 bundle of odd degree over a Riemannian surface of genus $g>1$, then the moduli space of stable Higgs bundle is connected and simply connected, see \cite[Theorem 7.6]{Hitchin}.
+Following Theorem \ref{T1}, it implies that the moduli space of stable Higgs bundle on a simply-connected K\"{a}hler surface with a generic K\"{a}hler metric is not connected.
+It is different from the Riemannian surface case, see Corollary \ref{C4.12}. \begin{rem} If the principal $G$-bundle $P\rightarrow X$ over the closed manifold $X$ with $p_{1}(P)=0$, the solutions $(A,\phi)$ of the Kapustin$\en$Witten equations are flat $G_{\C}$-connections with moment map condition: